1. Timelines

 • The Ruskan Remnants – Pushed to the northernmost fringes, turning to the Ruinous Powers of Khaos in desperation.

-Only Thouran, the last great magocracy, remains independent.
+Only The Floating City of Thouran, the last great magocracy, remains independent.
 Yet, its fragile peace with Bastile grows weaker.

-In a ruthless show of force, the Immortal Emperor Caeus deployed his Rift-Nova Device aboard Bastile’s finest frigates, testing them against Archmage Kelak Nilfard—Archmage of Thouran and Avatar of the Air (see: Aegis of the Archmage).
-Slaying Kelak was only a first step, but it provided valuable research to the empire's scientist, whom had been long-since studying the avatars of the elements.,
+In a ruthless show of force, the Immortal Emperor Caeus deployed an experimental Rift-Nova Device aboard Bastile’s forward fleet, testing them against Archmage Kelak Nilfard—Archmage of Thouran and Avatar of the Air (see: Aegis of the Archmage).
+Slaying Kelak was only a first step, but it provided valuable research data to imperial scientists, whom had been long-since studying the avatars of the elements and their connection to the Worldstones.

-In a time when empires clash, realms shatter, and the old world crumbles, the Sunsations venture across Osira to uncover secrets lost to the sands of time and reuinite the shattered elemental realms..
+In a time when empires clash, realms shatter, and the old world has all but vanished to ruins, the Sunsations venture across Osira to uncover secrets lost to the sands of time and reunite the shattered elemental realms..

 Their journey may be the only thing standing between order and oblivion.